The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 This 2017 meta-analysis found that mechanical cervical traction significantly reduced neck pain – immediately after treatment and in the follow-up period.

-For many people, neck traction equipment provides fast neck pain relief – without medication – and faster recovery from neck injuries, including:
+For many people, neck traction equipment provides fast and drug-free neck pain relief, and faster recovery from neck injuries, including:

 • Cervical herniated and bulging disc